codedog-ai/codedog/README.md

 ## GitLab Integration

 Codedog fully supports GitLab integration for reviewing merge requests.
+This feature allows you to analyze code quality in GitLab merge requests just like GitHub pull requests.
 To use GitLab integration:

 1. **Set up GitLab Token**: Generate a personal access token with `api` scope from your GitLab account settings.